clojurists-together/clojuriststogether.org/content/news/2019/october-2019-monthly-update.md

 ---
-title: November 2019 Monthly Update
+title: October 2019 Monthly Update
 date: "2019-12-06"
 type: post
 ---

-November was our third and final month with this round of projects, check out their monthly update!
+October was our third and final month with this round of projects, check out their monthly update!

 * [Shadow CLJS](http://shadow-cljs.org/) with Thomas Heller
 * [Meander](https://github.com/noprompt/meander) with Joel Holdbrooks